 Opportunities

-According to the 2022 annual budget, the GoG will prioritize investments in updating and expanding its energy infrastructure using monies from Guyana’s sovereign wealth fund.
-U.S. firms are encouraged to track the GoG’s announcements regarding the gas-to-shore project, future hydropower, microgrids, solar and wind project opportunities.
+According to the 2023 annual budget, the GoG will prioritize investments in updating and expanding its energy infrastructure using funds from the country’s sovereign wealth fund.
+U.S. firms are encouraged to track the GoG’s announcements regarding the marketing of oil, integration of the grid, future hydropower, microgrids, solar and wind project opportunities.